-Cycling Tioga Pass - one of the greatest bike climbs in the Sierra Nevada Mountain Range
+Cycling Tioga Pass, Yosemite: One of the greatest bike climbs in the Sierra Nevada Mountain Range

-Tioga Pass is the beginning of the 75 mile journey from Hwy 395 westbound into Yosemite Valley (it is one of 4 routes (Gateways into Yosemite - Hwy 120/Groveland from the north, 49/140/Mariposa from west and Hwy 41/Oakhurst from the south are the other 3).
+Tioga Pass is the beginning of the 75 mile journey from Highway 395 westbound into Yosemite Valley.
+It is one of four routes, or Gateways into Yosemite (the other three being Highway 120/Groveland from the north, 49/140/Mariposa from west, and Highway 41/Oakhurst from the south).

 The eastern Park (Eastern Gateway) entrance is right at Tioga Pass at almost precisely the 12 mile mark of the climb.
-The crux of the climb begins at mile 4 and the next 5 miles average 7.4% compared to the 4.6% average for the full climb.
+The crux of the climb begins at mile four and the next five miles average 7.4% compared to the 4.6% average for the full climb.

-The climb is on Hwy 120 to the park entrance
+The climb is on Highway 120 to the park entrance.

-Tioga Lake - 1 mile from the park entrance and finish
+Tioga Lake - One mile from the park entrance and finish.

 Enter the park just past finish of climb.

-And the No. 1 reason to start your climb early . . .
+And the #1 reason to start your climb early . . .

 We recommend beginning this climb in the early morning to avoid the Yosemite Valley-bound traffic which always includes some, if not many, RV’s and trailers, which may include rentals driven by tourists inexperienced with such a vehicle.